 “Uh, guys?”
 Teddy and Paul were transfixed by the fire.
 They didn’t react.

-The tires started burning.
-The flames rapidly grew until they were ten feet above the top of the forty feet of tires.
+The tires quickly ignited.
+The flames rapidly grew until they were ten feet above the top of the forty foot heap.
 I kicked each of my companions in the shins.

 “We should move back.”
 They both stared at me, but right then a loud pop sent a steel-belted radial rolling between us.
 We headed for the cart.